Veggie Box

 Subsidized Veggie Box

-We offer a limited number of subsidized memberships each season for neighbors experiencing hardship.
+We offer a limited number of subsidized memberships each season for neighbors experiencing a hardship which prevents them from accessing fresh produce.
+These memberships are supported by donations from fellow Veggie Box members and a few corporate sponsors.

 Donate